UBC-MDS/NHL_API_SHINY_APP/README.md

 ## Installation instructions

 Simply open the app.R file in the src folder using R Studio, and click the run app button on the top right to run the app.
+If you have any issues with missing libraries or packages, on the R Studio console run the code 'install.packages("renv")'.
+This will make sure that renv is installed on your R studio.
+After the installation is complete, input in the console 'renv::restore()'.
+This will import the renv file that is in the src folder.
+After this all necessary libraries should be installed on your machine and you should be able to access the app.
+At this stage clicking the run app button on the top right of R Studio should open the app for you.

 ## Video Walkthrough